ENSWhois

 Premium-auction clearing prices by length

 Names that cleared through the 21-day dutch auction.
-Percentile columns are the distribution of premium paid per length bucket (in ETH).
+Percentile columns show the distribution of premium paid per length bucket — in ETH (on-chain truth) .

 3 chars 944 0.0977 1.66 8.59 21.46 595.77